 Sometimes, a single embryo splits after it’s been fertilized, resulting in identical twins.
 Because both cells come from the exact same egg cell and sperm cell, identical twins will have the same DNA, the same sex, and a nearly identical appearance.

 At the point of ovulation, the uterus wall is thick.
 Barring any complications, the fertilized egg (embryo) should go on to implant in the uterus by “sticking” to the thickened uterus wall.

 The American College of Obstetrics and Gynecology (ACOG) considers someone pregnant only once the embryo is successfully implanted against the uterine wall.
 In other words, implantation marks the beginning of a pregnancy.

 Standard oral contraception and emergency contraception pills (“Plan B”) prevent ovulation.
-In the event that ovulation has already occurred when you take Plan B, the U.S. Food and Drug Administration notes that it may prevent a fertilized egg from implanting.
+In the event that ovulation has already occurred when you take Plan B, the

 An IUD works by thickening cervical mucus.
 This can both prevent ovulation and create an environment that kills or immobilizes sperm, preventing the possibility of fertilization.

 Since you’re only considered pregnant by ACOG once implantation happens, IUDs don’t end a pregnancy.
 Rather, they prevent pregnancy from happening.
 ACOG notes that IUDs and emergency contraception aren’t forms of abortion, but contraception.

 IUDs and emergency contraceptive pills are both extremely effective forms of contraception.
 According to the